The North-West Wildlink project began as a pilot project in 2006 to establish wildlife corridors across Auckland.

 Ark in the Park buffer zone

-This zone covers 600ha of private land that surrounds the combined Forest & Bird Waitakere branch and Auckland Council restoration project, Ark in the Park.
-Landowners have been controlling weeds and predators since 2004, significantly increasing native wildlife in the area bordering the parkland.
+This zone covers 600ha of private land that surrounds the Ark in the Park project in the Waitakere ranges.
+Landowners have been controlling predators since 2004, significantly increasing native wildlife in the area bordering the parkland.

-Birds such as robins, hihi and a breeding pair of kokako have been spotted in this outlying area.
+Currently over 50 private property owners are actively undertaking pest control and monitoring birdlife, as well as pest numbers.
+Birds such as robins and a breeding pair of kokako have been spotted in this outlying area.